sandialabs/InterSpec/target/patches/README.md

 bootstrap.bat
 ```

-It shouldnt be necassary, but if you have trouble building boost, you may need to edit project-config.jam to change
+It shouldnt be necessary, but if you have trouble building boost, you may need to edit project-config.jam to change
 ```bash
 using msvc ;
 ```